Eliza Meteyard

 Eliza Meteyard (1816–1879) was an English writer.
 She was known for journalism, essays, novels, and biographies, particularly as an authority on Wedgwood pottery and its creator.
 She did living writing for periodicals.

 Life

 The daughter of William Meteyard, a surgeon, and his wife Mary, daughter of Zebedee Beckham of Great Yarmouth, she was born on 21 June 1816, in Lime Street, Liverpool.
 In 1818 her father became surgeon to the Shropshire militia; she went to Shrewsbury, and in 1829 moved to Thorpe, near Norwich, which was her formative place as she came of age.
-She left Norwich in 1842, at age 25, and settled in London.
+She left Norwich in 1842, at age 25, and accompanied by an aunt settled in London.